The Most Kick-Ass Elopement Packages in California

 Mount Baldy is a top choice for hiking destinations because it is relatively close to downtown LA – but it’s also a popular choice for wedding and elopement destination packages.

 The weather is spontaneous – there may be no snow for the day, but it will randomly snow during the afternoon.
 Don’t worry – the trails are perfectly safe, and you’ll find yourselves with a bit of snow after the shoot, but that’s about it!
+Also, check out these most amazing mountain elopement packages for 2022/2023 if you consider a mountain elopement.

 A special event permit is also required to shoot pre-nuptial photos and hold the wedding ceremony, which you can obtain within 60 days before the ceremony.